ousia/iRaccoonShow/README.md

 * File size: each slide image is include only once in the final presetation.

-* Image quality: vector images allow higher resolutions without higher file size.
+* Image quality: vector images allow higher resolutions without higher file sizes.

-Digital video requires to include the same image many times per second (the more images included in a video, the larger file size it results).
-This is a huge waste of bits.
-And even if the number of images per second is decreased, audio can slightly loose sync with images.
+Digital video requires to include the same image many times per second.
+This is a huge waste of unrequired size.
+And when the number of images per second is decreased, audio can loose sync with images.

-But even if the slide could be included only once for its full display, its image will have a given resolution.
+But even if the slide could be included only once for its full display time, its image would have a given resolution.
 Image size in video cannot increased without decreasing its definition.
 Maybe a higher resolution could be set in some cases, but the resulting file would be higher.

-iRaccoonShow includes each image only once in the presentation and preserving each resolution--independent image as such.
+iRaccoonShow includes each image only once in the presentation and preserving each resolution–independent image as such.

 ## Tools